In this tutorial, you'll learn how to connect a Gazebo depth camera to ROS. The tutorial consists of 3 main steps:

 <distortion>tag, then use 0 for all the

-pointCloudCutoffis the maximum distance for points.
+pointCloudCutoffMaxis the minimum and maximum distance for points, respectively.
 No points beyond this distance will be shown.
 This is an additional restriction to any clipping that has been set in the parent sensor.

 Once you've renamed the model, added the above code to your